-“This year’s executives are truly exemplary,” said arts champion Kim Hext, who is chairing the event with her husband and Chapman, Hext, and Co.
-CEO Greg Hext.
+“This year’s executives are truly exemplary,” said arts champion Kim Hext, who is chairing the event with her husband and Greg Hext, CEO of Chapman, Hext, and Co.
 “They each come from different business backgrounds and sectors, but they are united by their selflessness and care for the Dallas community.
 We are honored to find out about some new talents they have beyond the boardroom.”

 “It’s an honor to be part of this uniquely special event that develops creative, collaborative partnerships making a positive change throughout our entire community,” Houser said.

 Sponsors of the event will meet donors and other DFW-business leaders for development and networking opportunities at a special pre-concert event.
 Post-concert, attendees will be entertained by the sounds of Dallas’ Emerald City Band.
 Corporate supporters will be treated to an exclusive entertainment experience.